Skip to content

 • A fine of up to $10,000

 However, even with the lowest sentence, felony convictions remain on a person’s criminal record for life, preventing them from finding new employment, renting, getting a loan, and more.
-The collateral consequences of a Murder conviction can have a devastating impact on a convicted person’s quality of life.
+The collateral consequences of a murder conviction can have a devastating impact on a convicted person’s quality of life.

-Several defenses can be used to contest charges or mitigate outcomes in Felony Murder cases.
+Several defenses can be used to contest charges or mitigate outcomes in felony murder cases.
 For a defendant to be convicted, the prosecution must prove that the defendant’s actions directly led to the victim’s death.

 If it can be proven that the victim’s death was the result of another intervening or external event or factor, it can be argued that the defendant’s actions did not directly result in death.
-An example of this in a Felony Murder case would be if a bystander suffers and dies from a heart attack during a robbery.
+An example of this in a felony murder case would be if a bystander suffers and dies from a heart attack during a robbery.
 It could be argued that the heart attack, or ill health, was the cause of death.

-Since a significant element of Felony Murder is that the defendant was committing or attempting to commit an underlying felony, a defense against Felony Murder is to prove that the defendant was not committing or attempting to commit the underlying felony in the first place.
+Since a significant element of felony murder is that the defendant was committing or attempting to commit an underlying felony, a defense against felony murder is to prove that the defendant was not committing or attempting to commit the underlying felony in the first place.

 Finally, involuntary intoxication and mental incapacity may be used to ease culpability.
 If the defendant’s mental capability was impaired during the underlying felony, it can be argued that they were not aware or in control of their own actions.